Personal days and floating holidays

 Different than floating holidays, the custom holiday feature allows you to add holidays that are specific to your company.
 Justworks allows you to select federal holidays from a pre-populated list, and you also have the option to add other holidays -- Chinese New Year or Rosh Hashanah, for instance -- or another day that’s specific to your company.

-Holidays on a set date are not required to be paid to employees and are not payable upon termination unless your policy states otherwise.
+Holidays on a set date are not required to be paid to employees and are not payable upon separation unless your policy states otherwise.

 How to set up custom paid holidays